burcboyar/esp12-openMQTTGateway/README.md

 Uncomment line  //#  define ESPWifiManualSetup true

-Enter your SSID in line #    define wifi_ssid "YOUR SSID HERE
+Enter your SSID in line #    define wifi_ssid "YOUR SSID HERE"

-Enter your WIFI password in line #    define wifi_password "YOUR WIFI PASSWORD HERE
+Enter your WIFI password in line #    define wifi_password "YOUR WIFI PASSWORD HERE"

 If you want to define static IP for your gateway;